-Soil nails are installed usually with C6 machines.
-Whether the soil nails are made of steel beams or GFRP, guniting is conventionally carried after in installation of BRC and soil nails installation.
+Soil nails made of steel bars or GFRP are usually installed with C6 machines.
+Guniting is conventionally carried out after the installation of BRC and soil nails.

-To date we have used the 2 different types of soil nails and the thickness of gunite are usually from 150mm to 220mm.
+To date we have used the 2 different types of soil nails and with the thickness of gunite ranging from 150mm to 220mm.

-Permanent ground anchors (steel) are more economical then GFRP ones, however they must rust overtime due to climatic changes.
-New versions of Steel ground anchors have additional corrosion resistant protection.
+Conventional anchors (steel) are more economical than GFRP anchors, however there are issues from underground obstruction (if not removal type) and corrosion effect in long-term application which requires protection measure, e.g. corrosive protection system.
 GFRP ground anchors are not affected by climatic changes are can dual its role as a permanent or temporary support structures.
-GFRP ground anchors usually more versatile and preferred (as required by site requirements.)
+GFRP ground anchors usually more versatile and preferred (as required by site requirements).

-Advantages of ground anchors are aplenty.
-This technique is economical.
-Ground anchors are able to withstand high load despite heterogeneous ground conditions, which also create minimal impact on the site/construction.
-Similar to soil nails, this method of ground improvement does not require huge amount of working space and ground anchors could be installed easily by the mobility of the machines.
+The advantages of ground anchors are aplenty.
+This technique is economical and able to withstand high load despite heterogeneous ground conditions, which also create minimal impact on the site/construction.
+Similar to soil nails, this ground stabilization method does not require huge amount of working space and ground anchors could be installed easily by the mobility of the machines.

-General applications of ground anchor includes but not limited to the below:
+General applications of ground anchor include but not limited to the below:

 a) Slope stabilisation/protection